H1B visa buy car while my visa is not permanent here?

 Yes, they can.
 I have got one for buying a Honda car myself and can certainly vouch for it.

-You may face a bit of issue with the conventional national bank like ‘Bank Of America’ Or ‘Chase’ as they normally do NOT issue car loans for a tenure more than your Visa’s validity.
+You may face a bit of issue with the conventional national bank like ‘Bank Of America’ Or ‘Chase’.
+They normally do NOT issue car loans for a tenure more than your H1B Visa’s validity.

-Also, if you are fresh out of India, your history would be zero.
+If you are new to USA, your history would be zero.
 They would still give out a loan to you but with a higher interest rate.

 Cost Benefit Analysis of New Vs Old Car